• Home page

 History

 La Rochelle was once a fishing village, then a trading port for salt and wine.
-A Protestant city, envied for its prosperity by Richelieu and Louis XIII, it was the object of a siege with famine.
-Its mayor, Jean Guiton, appealed in vain to the English.
+A Protestant city, envied for its prosperity by Richelieu and Louis XIII, it was the object of a siege resulting in starvation.
+The mayor at the time, Jean Guiton, appealed to the English, in vain.
 The city surrendered in 1628, having lost 4/5 of its population.

 In the 18th century, the city launched into the slave trade and became a major slave port.
 This economic prosperity ended in the 19th century.
 The old port, the city's emblem, is framed by the Saint-Nicolas and Chaîne towers.